Gwyddion uses its custom data format

 Therefore, we recommend to use this format for saving of processed files.

 Other data file formats are handled with appropriate file loading and saving modules.
 Beside a large number of file formats used in scanning probe microscopy, graphical file types (PNG, JPEG, TIFF, TARGA) and raw binary and text data can be imported too.
 If your SPM data format is not supported by Gwyddion yet or it is loaded incorrectly, you are encouraged to write an import module (if you can program) or contact the maintainers to help them improve the support.

 The list of all supported file formats can be found in chapter Summaries and Tables.

 .dat are used for many different SPM file types this

 approach is superior to relying on file extensions.

-The only exception is the import of various raw data, either two-dimensional or graph, that must be chosen explicitly in the file open dialog.
+The only exception is the import of various raw data, either two-dimensional or graph, that must be chosen explicitly in the file open dialogue.
 See sections Raw Data File Import for details of import of raw data and manual extraction of data from unsupported formats and Specific Data Import for import of XYZ data, pixmap image data and graph data.

-The list of files in the file open dialog can be limited to only files Gwyddion recognizes as loadable by enabling the Show only loadable files option.
+The list of files in the file open dialogue can be limited to only files Gwyddion recognizes as loadable by enabling the Show only loadable files option.
 The file type label then indicates the filtering by appending (filtered) to the end.
 This can be often convenient, on the other hand it can slow down listing of directories with many files.